DavidEGrayson/bitwise-ruby/README.md

 bitwise-ruby
 ----

-I'm trying to following the [Bitwise] project in Ruby 2.5.0.
+I'm trying to following the [Bitwise] project in Ruby.

+Note: I use the fancy new `rescue` syntax of Ruby 2.5.

 [Bitwise]: https://github.com/pervognsen/bitwise